 Depending on the reader, it may be either or both.
-There are Tarot Counsellors who advertise as such, and who specialise in taking a counselling approach, often based on Jungian training.
-These readers may not handle the psychic challenges of divination and forecasting.
-Other readers, working the psychic approach, may offer valuable, sensible advice but without a basis in formal counselling training, and the source of their insights is another conversation.
+There are Tarot Counsellors who advertise as such, and who specialise in taking a counselling approach, often based on formal, academic Jungian training.
+These readers may decline to handle any forecasting.
+Other readers, working with a more psychic style of approach, may offer valuable, sensible advice, but without a basis in formal counselling training, and the source of their insights is another conversation.
 Is it empathy, intuition, hard boiled shrewdness, life experience, or something else?

-There are also those questions where the only validation possible is in the heart and mind of the other person and whether or not your answer finds resonance within them.
+There are also those other questions where the only validation possible is in the heart and mind of the other person, and whether or not your answer finds resonance within them.

-Here’s a recent (disguised) example from a social media forum, readings done free of charge.
+Here’s an example from a social media forum, all readings free of charge.

 Questioner.
 ‘Help me please?
 Is there a spirit of a unborn child surrounding me?
 Here are the cards I drew but I’m not sure what they mean.’

 Responder 1: A better question would be asking such spirits who they are to get your answer.